Hollands & Blair

 Unfortunately promotion wasn't forthcoming despite the SCEFL agreeing to admit the club because the F.A deemed that Star Meadow was not up to the required standard by the March 31 deadline.
-Even though the club appealed it was not enough for the F.A so we will be setting out to make sure it happens this season.
+Even though the club appealed it was not enough for the F.A so we had to go through it all over again.

 As the club look to progress up the footballing echelon, there have been a number of improvements at Star Meadow in recent years.
 There is a 3G pitch (available for hire), a new dressing room building is now in use, two small stands and a covered section of terrace have been constructed, hard-standing is now on all three sides of the ground and the floodlights were installed late in October 2014.